difcul/aw/1_server_web_programming/README.md

 chmod go+rx public_html
 ```

 The first command creates the directory in the user root directory.
-The second command sets the access permission rights to reading, writing and executing the files by different types of users.
+The second command gives access permission rights to read and execute files to groups and other users.
-Thsi is important to let the web server access your files.
+This is important to let the web server access your files.

 After creating the directory, you can then create the HTML file and place it into the directory **public_html**.
 To do so: